Salvador Lazo: Later life

 Upon reaching the mandatory retirement age of 75, Lazo resigned his post as Bishop on May 28, 1993.
 He then lived with his cancer-stricken sister in Zamboanga City.
 He then came into contact with the Society of St. Pius X and began to identify himself as a Traditionalist Catholic, exclusively celebrating the Tridentine Mass by 1995.
-Appeals were made by Jaime Cardinal Sin and Archbishop Diosdado Talamayan for Lazo to discontinue his association with the SSPX, but he refused.
+Appeals were made by Cardinal Jaime Sin and Archbishop Diosdado Talamayan for Lazo to discontinue his association with the SSPX, but he refused.

 In 1998, he made a Declaration of Faith to John Paul II, saying "obedience must serve faith".

 In the same document, Lazo expressed skepticism of the reforms of the Second Vatican Council, saying "If the Conciliar reforms are according to the will of Jesus Christ, then, I will gladly cooperate in their implementation.
 But if the Conciliar reforms are planned for the destruction of the Catholic Religion founded by Jesus Christ, then, I refuse to give my cooperation."

 In his later autobiography however, Lazo viewed the post-Conciliar reforms as "Masonic inspired," and "aimed to destroy the Catholic Religion."
 Lazo also said that, apart from Satan and Freemasonry, he identified "Talmudic Judaism" as one of the "three enemies of the Catholic Church".

 Lazo later died at age 81.
-His funeral Mass was celebrated by Bishop Bernard Fellay.
+His funeral Mass was celebrated by Bishop Bernard Fellay, and he was buried at the Church of Our Lady of Victories in Quezon City.